Panda381/PicoLibSDK/Readme.txt

 -------------------
 How PicoLibSDK library files and directories are organized:

+!DemoVGA - SD card contents with sample programs and loader for DemoVGA.

 !Pico - sample programs for base Raspberry Pico module.

 !PicoinoMini - SD card contents with sample programs and loader for PicoinoMini.